-Budgets and Budgetary Accounting - The County must adopt an annual budget for its current fund in accordance with N.J.S.A.
+Budgets and Budgetary Accounting - The County must adopt an annual budget for its current fund and its county farmland and open space preservation fund in accordance with N.J.S.A.
 40A:4 et seq.
 N.J.S.A.
 40A:4-5 requires the governing body to introduce and approve the annual county budget no later than January 26 of each year.
 At introduction, the governing body shall fix the time and place for a public hearing on the budget and must advertise the time and place at least ten days prior to the hearing in a newspaper published and circulating in the county.
 The public hearing must not be held less than twenty-eight days after the date the budget was introduced.

-Budgets and Budgetary Accounting (Cont'd) - After the hearing has been held, the governing body may, by majority vote, adopt the budget or may amend the budget in accordance with N.J.S.A.
+After the hearing has been held, the governing body may, by majority vote, adopt the budget or may amend the budget in accordance with N.J.S.A.
 40A:4-9.
 Amendments to adopted budgets, if any, are detailed in the statements of revenues and expenditures.